GusHMeza/Tandem/README.md

 | 0.54 | V |Vdd-Vhigh = V_loss margin|
 | -0.9691 | dB |10*log10(V_loss margin / VTT)|

+On DDR the voltage fluctutates between VTT and either rail.
+For a HIGH bit, the voltage will fluctuate from VTT to VDD, and has to cross Vhigh (ac) specified on the data sheet for it to be on the right amplitude.
+Therefore, the margin between 0.81 V (VTT + 135mV) and VDD is 0.54 V. This is considered to be the loss margin, which relative to VTT (which is VDD/2) is -0.9691 dB.

-Per the calculations above, singal loss @ 1 GHz is of -0.498 dB is within the loss budget of -0.9691 dB, assuming the IC package uses C4 bumps type packaging.
+Per the calculations above, singal loss @ 1 GHz is of -0.498 dB and is within the loss budget of -0.9691 dB.
+Assuming the IC package uses C4 bumps type packaging and the cylindrical wire model is accurate (as a solder ball after reflow becomes a truncated sphere on both sides), the singl ended channel design is feasible to transmit the DDR single ended signals.

 **Crosstalk estimations**